vuejs/v2.vuejs.org/src/v2/guide/index.md

 <script src="https://unpkg.com/vue"></script>
 ```

 The [Installation](installation.html) page provides more options of installing Vue.
-Note that we **do not** recommend beginners to start with `vue-cli`, especially if you are not yet familiar with Node.js-based build tools.
+Note: We **do not** recommend that beginners start with `vue-cli`, especially if you are not yet familiar with Node.js-based build tools.

 ## Declarative Rendering